 Children with episodic OME do not need treatment, however they should be seen again in 3 months time.
 Infants with persistent OME (> 3months) may be given long term antibiotics.
 Older children with persistent OME are not normally given long term antibiotics due to concerns of bacteria becoming resistant to treatments.
 Infants and children with persistent OME should be referred to a speech pathologist, an audiologist and ear, nose and throat (ENT) specialist.
 Children over the age of 3 years with significant hearing loss can be fitted with hearing aids or treated with grommets.
 More is written below about grommets and other surgical procedures used to treat OME.

 Children will AOM will need to take oral antibiotics (i.e. amoxicillin) for at least 7 days and be reviewed in 7 days' time.
 Infants with rAOM will need to take antibiotics for 3-6 months to stop perforations occurring.
-Children with AOMwiP need to take oral antibiotics and be reviewed weekly till the ear discharge is gone and the perforation heals.
+Children with AOMwiP need to take oral and topical antibiotics and be reviewed weekly till the ear discharge is gone and the perforation heals.
 Children with ear pain can be given ananalgesic such as paracetamol.

 Children with a wet perforation have ear discharge (pus) that can often be seen in the ear canal with the naked eye.
 A child with a wet perforation may have moderate to severe hearing loss.

 If pus has been present for less than 6 weeks the correct diagnosis is acute otitis media with perforation (AOMwiP).
 If pus has been present for more than 6 weeks the correct diagnosis is chronic suppurative otitis media (CSOM).